getterhiss/getterhiss.com/content/pages/1--about/index.md

 ![Getter](./getter.jpg "Getter")

-I am a Full Stack Developer Focusing on Javascript, React, Styled-Components, GatsbyJS, NextJS, React Native, NodeJS, ExpressJS, Postgres & MongoDB.
+I am a Full Stack Developer currently focusing on iOS & Android development with React Native and Expo, but also skilled at Javascript, React & NodeJS.

 I am originally from a tiny country in Northern Europe, called [Estonia](https://en.wikipedia.org/wiki/Estonia), but moved to the United States after getting married to my wonderful husband, Brian.